CKelvinWu/turtlemq/README.md

 ## Services

 TurtleMQ contains five services.
-Each of them perform their duties and communicate with Turtle Message Queue Protocol (TMQP).
+Each of them performs their duties and communicates with Turtle Message Queue Protocol (TMQP).

 ### TurtleMQ